vg-json-data/sm-json-data/region/region-readme.md

 #### sparking/canLeaveCharged
 Represents the possibility for Samus to charge a shinespark without using the door's runway, and then carry that charge through the door.
 Has the following special properties:
 * _usedTiles:_ The number of tiles that are available to charge the shinespark.
 Smaller amounts of tiles require increasingly more difficult short charging techniques.
+* _openEnd:_ Any runway that is used to gain momentum has two ends.
+An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
+Since those offer a bit more room, this property indicates the number of open ends that are available for charging (between 0 and 2).
 * _framesRemaining:_ The maximum number of frames that Samus should be expected to have left on the shinespark charge when leaving the room.
 A value of 0 indicates that she should only be expected to shinespark through the door.

 __Additional considerations:__ Generating a shinespark charge using the door's runway (assuming the runway has enough tiles for it), and carrying it into the next door, is implicitly assumed to be possible.
 As such, that is never explicitly defined in a `canLeaveCharged` object.
 The number of frames remaining in that charge will be: